Niche marketing is a key component of many small businesses.

 Some modern schools fall under the category of niche marketers pretty well.
 A case in point is the Montessori school system, which specializes in natural learning, nothing else.
-Though this type of school appeals to only a small fraction of the population, they’re the only alternative for parents who do NOT wish to enroll their children to the structured, conventional type of schools.
+Though this type of school appeals to only a small fraction of the population, they’re the only alternative for parents who don’t want to enroll their children into the structured, conventional type of schools.

 Specialty of Goods

 Business consultants are now taking a more specialized approach with their business ideas.
-Instead of targeting the entire world of business, each of the companies identifies an area that they’re best suited in, and then proceeds to give business advice in that particular segment alone.
+Instead of targeting the entire world of business, each of the companies identifies an area that they’re best suited in, and then proceed to give business advice in only that particular segment.

 How to identify your niche market

-Here are four the Questions to ask yourself if you’re trying to identify a niche market or sweet spot as some people call it.
+Four questions to ask yourself if you’re trying to identify a niche market or sweet spot – as some people call it.